 Are you an electrician or electrical contractor looking for ways to grow your business?
 Look no further than electrical vehicle (EV) charging.
 EV adoption is growing rapidly and the demand for EV charger installations has skyrocketed.

-There is currently a lack of electricians certified in installing EV charging stations and that is why you should take advantage of this opportunity now.
-But how do you become a certified EV charger installer and what type of electric vehicle charging training is available?
+There is currently a lack of electricians verified in installing EV charging stations and that is why you should take advantage of this opportunity now.
+But how do you become a verified EV charger installer and what type of electric vehicle charging training is available?
 Read on to learn more and get ready to see a boost in your profits!

 The U.S. has a goal of a 50% EV sales share by 2030.
 Many states have banned the sales of new gasoline- and diesel-powered vehicles in the future, such as California, which has a ban year of 2035.